-Summary of Amendments to Rules: 40E-40.051 and 40E-40.061, F.A.C. - Amendments amended to include Regulatory Manager as one, delegated and appointed by the Board to review and issue standard general and general permits for environmental resource permits, general surface water management permits and associated sovereign submerged land authorizations.
-Effective: July 19, 2007.
+7/19/07 "Delegations: 40E-40.051 and 40E-40.061, F.A.C. - includes Regulatory Manager as one delegated and appointed by the Board to review and issue standard general and general permits for environmental resource permits, general surface water management permits and associated sovereign submerged land authorizations.

-July 22, 2007 "ERP Glitch Rule":

-Summary of Amendments to Rules - was amended to update references to the current BOR and to Sections 4.2.8 and 4.3.8.
-Appendix 2 of the BOR was also amended to correct minor errors.
-Effective: July 22, 2007
+7/22/07 "ERP Glitch Rule": 40E-4.091, F.A.C. - updates references to the BOR and to Sections 4.2.8 and 4.3.8, and Appendix 2 BOR to correct minor errors.

-August 7, 2007 "ERP Form Revisions":

-Summary of Amendments to Rules: 40E-1.659, F.A.C. - Amendment reflects that Forms 0970 and 0971 were revised to update service center addresses/contact information.
-Effective: August 7, 2007
+8/7/07 "ERP Form Revisions": 40E-1.659, F.A.C. - updates Forms 0970 and 0971 with current service center addresses/contact information.

-September 9, 2007 "Minor Roadway Exemptions":

-Summary of Amendments to Rules: 40E-4.051, F.A.C. - Establishes exemptions from ERP requirements for minor roadway safety projects with no wetlands for: 1) sidewalks; 2) intersection improvements and turn lanes less than 0.25 miles; and 3) road widening and shoulder paving that do not create additional lanes.
+9/9/07 "Minor Roadway Exemptions": 40E-4.051, F.A.C. - establishes exemptions from ERP requirements for minor roadway safety projects with no wetlands for: 1) sidewalks; 2) intersection improvements and turn lanes less than 0.25 miles; and 3) road widening and shoulder paving that do not create additional lanes.
 The proposed exemptions are also for recreational paths (with no wetlands 8 feet or less for unidirectional and 12 feet or less for bidirectional, and no motorized vehicles except for maintenance or emergency.
-Effective: September 9, 2007

-September 9, 2007 "General Permits":

-Summary of Amendments to Rules: 40E-400.443 and 40E-400.447, F.A.C. - Amendments clarify the language for activities which qualify for general permits and include the Florida Turnpike Enterprise and various transportation authorities defined in Chapters 343, 348 and 349, F.S., as entities to be granted these types of permits.
+9/9/07 "General Permits": 40E-400.443 and 40E-400.447, F.A.C. - clarifies the language for activities which qualify for general permits and include the Florida Turnpike Enterprise and various transportation authorities defined in Chapters 343, 348 and 349, F.S., as entities to be granted these types of permits.
 In addition, replacement of a bridge or modification of a bridge that includes changes in the configuration of the bridge or fill areas due to changes in materials, construction techniques, or meeting current construction codes or safety standards are now authorized under a General Permit.
-Effective: September 9, 2007

-November 18, 2007 "Proprietary Authorization Fees":

-Summary of Amendments to Rules: 40E-1.607(4), F.A.C. - Application fees for proprietary authorizations were revised to delete the outdated specific amount and replace it with references to the Board of Trustees.
-Effective: November 18, 2007.
+11/18/07 "Proprietary Authorization Fees": 40E-1.607(4), F.A.C. - deletes specific (outdated) application fee for proprietary authorizations and references the Board of Trustees rule.